Belal7525/node-devops-project/README.md

 ## 1. Node.js

 ## Introduction:
+Node.js is a JavaScript runtime used to build scalable backend applications.

 ## Requirements:
+Node.js and npm installed on Linux.

 ## How to Install Node.js
+Install using sudo apt install nodejs npm.

 ## 2. MongoDB

 ## Introduction
+MongoDB is a NoSQL database used to store application data.

 ## How to Install MongoDB
+Install MongoDB on Linux using sudo apt install mongodb.

 ## 3. Redis

 ## Introduction
+Redis is an in-memory key-value store used for caching.

 ## How to Install  Redis
+Install Redis on Linux using sudo apt install redis-server.

 ## Endpoints